rust-lang/wg-governance/draft-rfcs/working-group-terminology.md

 period time, and there is consensus that there is significant future work, it may become a Rust team.
-Conversely if there is consensus that the work is "complete" to the point that there's there is little benefit to continuing the working group, it may be wound down.
+Conversely if there is consensus that the work is "complete" to the point that there's there is little benefit to continuing the working group, it may be archived.

-The wind down process of a working group involves communicating the wind down to the community and the archival or transfer of ownership of the relevant projects.
+The archival process of a working group involves communicating the wind down to the community and the archival or transfer of ownership of the relevant projects.

 ## Project Groups